peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Divide(
         PeterO.Numbers.EFloat divisor);

-Divides this object by another binary float and returns the result.
+Divides this object by another binary floating-point number and returns the result.
 When possible, the result will be exact.

 <b>Parameters:</b>